Why Make Snow?

 Fun Facts about Snowmaking

-- Been working on getting 47.7 strategically selected acres of our skiable area covered with man-made snow.
+- 47.7 strategically selected acres of our skiable area covered with man-made snow.

-- Covered each one of these acres on average with 60cm of man-made snow per acre.
+- Covered each one of these acres on average with over 1m of man-made snow per acre.

 - It takes 180,000 gallons of water to cover one acre with one flat foot of snow.